HughJeffner/FFRK-LabMem/README.md

 8. [Update ADB host](#adbconnection) if using emulator
 9. Restart the bot when prompted
 10. Go back into the configuration, Under proxy settings, enable Auto-configure
-11. Restart your device/emulator
+11. Restart the bot when prompted
-12. Restart the bot
+12. Restart your device/emulator when prompted
 13. Follow any on-screen instructions to install the certificate
-14. Load up a Labyrinth
+14. Launch FFRK
+15. On the title screen auto-detect screen offsets `Alt+O` ('o' for offsets)
+16. Start a lab or enter one in-progress

 ## Basic Usage
 Extract all files from the .zip file to a folder